aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

     ```

 ???+ danger
-    Pay attention to the documentation for each - you may need to perform additional checks inside these methods to ensure the idempotency guarantees remain intact.
+Pay attention to the documentation for each - you may need to perform additional checks inside these methods to ensure
+the idempotency guarantees remain intact.

     For example, the `_putRecord()` method needs to throw an error if a non-expired record already exists in the data store with a matching key.

+## Testing your code

+When testing idempotency, you can verify that your function stores the correct data in the persistence layer.
+In this example, we send two different requests with the same payload.

+=== "index.ts"

+    ```typescript
+    --8<-- "examples/snippets/idempotency/testingIdempotency.ts"
+    ```

+=== "index.test.ts"

+    ```typescript
+    --8<-- "examples/snippets/idempotency/testingIdempotency.test.ts"
+    ```

+=== "Sample event"

+    ```json
+    --8<-- "examples/snippets/idempotency/samples/testingIdempotency.json"
+    ```

 ## Extra resources